 As a small business, your website is a critical component of your success — in fact, it’s hard to be in business at all without a website these days.
-SEO is vital to ensuring your website gains the most visibility from as many potential customers as possible.
-Small businesses spend an average of $497 per month on SEO services to improve search rankings, keyword selection, and number of backlinks.
+Search engine optimization (SEO) is vital to ensuring your website gains the most visibility from as many potential customers as possible.
+Small businesses spend an average of $497 per month on SEO services to improve search rankings, keyword selection, and the number of backlinks.
 However, an increased focus on SEO among small businesses has led to a popular type of cyberattack with the potential to destroy your search rankings.

-Negative SEO attacks (also called SEO spam attacks) accounted for more than half of all cyberattacks in 2018 and have become increasingly common.
-This number was also up 7.3% from the previous year.
-These attacks sink website search rankings by deluging sites with countless files containing malicious keywords and backlinks.
+Negative SEO attacks (also called SEO spam attacks) have become increasingly common.
+These attacks sink website search rankings by deluging sites with spammy keywords and backlinks.
 Search rankings can make or break a small business, so understanding how to strengthen SEO security and prevent these types of attacks is a must.

-Cybercriminals rely on a variety of methods to launch negative SEO attacks.
-They might insert malicious links into existing website pages, create new pages full of malicious links and spammy content, or make pages on your website lead to other sites using website redirects.
+Hackers and spammers rely on a variety of methods to launch negative SEO attacks.
+They might insert malicious links into existing web pages, create new pages full of malicious links and spammy content, or make pages on your website lead to other sites using website redirects.

-Website redirects are one of the most common types of negative SEO attacks.
-When a website redirect occurs, visitors navigating your site are intentionally redirected to a malware-infected or phishing website and exposed to cybersecurity risks.
-As a result, you lose web traffic.
+Spamdexing is one of the most common types of negative SEO attacks.
+Spamdexing is when hackers redirect visitors navigating to your site, to a malware-infected or phishing website.
+As a result, you lose web traffic and trust.

-The easiest way for cybercriminals to deploy a negative SEO attack is by adding spam to blog posts or comment fields.
+The easiest way for cybercriminals to deploy a negative SEO attack is by adding spam malware to blog posts or comment fields.
 Cybercriminals use black hat SEO tactics that deploy bots to leave endless spammy comments on sites.
-These comments make your site look suspicious and can discourage visitors from doing business with you.
+These comments resemble a hacked website and can discourage visitors from doing business with you.

-So, what do cybercriminals get out of SEO spam?
-Usually, they use these attacks to improve their search rankings by stealing traffic from other sites.
+So, what do SEO spammers get from these attacks?
+Typically, they use these attacks to improve their own search engine rankings by stealing traffic from other sites.

 Negative SEO attacks don’t just tank your website’s rankings — they hurt your credibility with customers and visitors.
 Furthermore, they open up other pages of your site to security breaches and can even cause search engines to flag or blacklist your site.